 - Customer experience metrics - Net Promoter Score, Customer Effort Score, Customer Satisfaction

 - Support efficiency metrics - ticket deflection, escalations, cost per case

 To help differentiate KPIs and goals, you can follow the OKR (objectives and key results) approach.
 OKR is a best practice of setting and communicating company, team, and employee objectives and then measuring progress based on achieved results.

 - Actionable by the team

 Key results are:

 Essentially, key results are stepping stones towards achieving the objective(s) and should align to company-wide objectives, even if it is a smaller departmental project.

 Clear and correct KPIs are key to setting up yourself or your customers for success.
 Customers often know overall, company-wide goals but aren’t sure how to get there.

-- Infer.
-Use your experience to make recommendations and if needed, suggest and test, making sure to revisit the suggestion at a predefined time.
+- Infer - use your experience to make recommendations and test, making sure to revisit the suggestion at a predefined time.

 Get Expert Help